 - Thereafter, place in the fridge to infuse overnight.
 This gives the custard its depth of flavour.

-- When ready to bake the custards, preheat your oven until 160 degrees celcius.
+- When ready to bake the custards, preheat your oven until 120 degrees celcius.

 - Reheat the cream until it is just about to boil.
+Little bubbles will start to form around the sides of the saucepan.
+This is how you will know when it is done.

 - Remove from the stove and strain out the spices.

 - Skim off the foam, or there will be a bit of scrambling on the top of the custards.
-This is not the end of the world, it just will not look as pretty
+This is not the end of the world, it just will not look as pretty.

 - Pour the custard into six medium size ramekins.